-Instagram users post millions of food photos – whether to show off a sophisticated palate, make friends drool over chicken and waffles, or artfully arrange colorful macarons.
+Instagram users post millions of food photos – whether to show off a sophisticated palate, make friends drool over chicken and waffles, or artfully arrange colorful macaroni.

-A new study from University of Washington researchers describes how some people also turn to posting photos on Instagram to track food intake or to be held accountable by followers in meeting healthy eating or weight loss goals.
+A new study from University of Washington researchers found that some people are also posting photos on Instagram to track their food intake or to be held accountable by followers when striving to meet healthy eating or weight loss goals.